Lesson Plan

 Clear the engine: During a steep spiral, the throttle should be periodically advanced to normal cruise power and sustained for a few seconds.

-Roll out on reference or heading: After three turns, the pilot should roll out toward a definite object or on a specific heading, recovering to a wings-level glide with no change in airspeed, followed by normal cruise flight.
+Roll out on reference or heading: After three turns, the pilot should roll out toward a definite object or on a specific heading, recovering to a wings-level glide with no change in airspeed, followed by normal cruise flight, landing at an airport, or simulating an off-airport landing.

 Procedure